 Stinger SE-P14 reviews

 More details on the Stinger SE-P14

 Add-On iGO Navigation microSD Card: This 32GB microSD card (SE-P14) contains iGO navigation software that allows you to add navigation maps to the Stinger HEIGH10 in-dash digital multimedia receiver.
 The microSD card's on-board iGo navigation enhances the HEIGH10's performance by placing 1000's of built-in waypoints and landscape data at your fingertips.
 Detailed landmarks, lane guidance, and complex road junctions are simple to navigate using the intuitive touchscreen control.

 - You will need to remove the 10" touchscreen monitor of the Stinger HEIGH10 digital multimedia receiver in order to access the unit's microSD card slot that is located on front of the chassis source unit.

 - The microSD card must remain in the Stinger HEIGH10 radio for the iGO navigation sofware to function.

 iGO Primo Next Gen & TomTom Navigation: The iGO navigation software provides turn-by-turn visual and voice assistance to your selected destination.
 The software quickly calculates step-by-step directions to any destination available on the included on-screen navigation map.
 The map database was created using high-resolution aerial and land based data collection.
-Map coverage includes the United States (all 50 states), Puerto Rico, and the Virgin Islands with over 1,000,000 points-of-interests from TomTom;.
+Map coverage includes the United States (all 50 states), Canada, Puerto Rico, and the Virgin Islands with over 1,000,000 points-of-interests from TomTom;.